MS4 Stormwater Management

 Stormwater Utility Fees: Ex.
 Miami-Dade, FL created a stormwater utility fees bond, which fund stormwater infrastructure investments that double as flood mitigation/adaptation.

 Localities should require that projects, whenever possible, use green infrastructure to manage runoff on-site.
-LEED credit can be generated for BMP use, including reforestation, rainwater harvesting, permeable pavement, and constructed wetlands, among others.
-Localities should require developers to consider sea level rise when siting BMPs, to ensure structures won’t be compromised during their working life.
-Beyond siting, BMPs need higher level construction standards to protect against intense storm events.
+In coastal areas, sea level rise should be considered when siting BMPs to ensure structures won’t be compromised during their working life.
+Beyond siting, consider designing BMPs with a higher storage capacity to manage increasingly intense storm events.

-Although localities were required to develop a new stormwater ordinance to comply with the Virginia Stormwater Management Program, localities should consider conducting a thorough code review to ensure that environmental site design and other new stormwater techniques, namely green infrastructure and low impact development, are encouraged for new development and redevelopment.
+Although localities were required to develop a new stormwater ordinance to comply with the VSMP, conducting a thorough code review could ensure that ESD is encouraged for new development and redevelopment.
 GI/LID should be used to the maximum extent possible on public land, and educational and pilot programs should be used to disseminate knowledge to private property owners.
 To reduce confusion, a locality may consider developing a publication to inform developers of all relevant stormwater regulations.
 This type of guidance document can also ensure agreement between ordinances.